-During the first quarter of graduate study, the student, under the direction of the adviser, shall submit a complete program of study to the Graduate Council for approval.
+During the first quarter of graduate study, the student, under the direction of the adviser, will prepare a complete program of study for the Graduate Council for approval.
 This program of study shall include all courses proposed in meeting the degree requirements, and normally should be approved by the Graduate Council before the second quarter of graduate study.